 What Are the Nova Awards?

-The Boy Scouts of America’s Nova Awards program incorporates learning with cool activities and exposure to science, technology, engineering and mathematics for Cub Scouts, Boy Scouts, and Venturers.
-The hope is that the requirements and activities for earning these awards stimulates interest in STEM-related fields and shows how science, technology, engineering and mathematics apply to everyday living and the world around them.
+The Boy Scouts of America’s Nova Awards program incorporates learning with cool activities and exposure to science, technology, engineering and mathematics for Cub Scouts, Scouts BSA, and Venture Scouts.
+The hope is that the requirements and activities for earning these awards stimulates interest in STEM-related fields and shows how science, technology, engineering and mathematics apply to everyday life and the world around them.
 Counselors and mentors help bring this engaging, contemporary, and fun program to life for youth members.

-There are multiple Nova awards for Cub Scouts, Webelos Scouts, Boy Scouts, and Venturers.
+There are multiple Nova awards for Cub Scouts, Scouts BSA, and Venture Scouts.
 Each award covers one component of STEM—science, technology, engineering, or mathematics.

 For their first Nova award, Scouts earn the distinctive Nova award patch.
-After that, a Scout can earn additional Nova awards, each one recognized with a separate pi (π) pin-on device that attaches to the patch.
+Each program (Cub Scouts, Scouts BSA, and Venture Scouts) has a Nova patch with a different colored border (Cub Scouts: Bright Blue, Scouts BSA: Red, and Venture Scouts: Green).
+After the initial award and patch, a Scout can earn additional Nova awards.
+Each award is recognized with a separate pi (π) pin-on device that attaches to the patch.
 The patch and the devices represent each of the four STEM topics—science, technology, engineering, and mathematics.